UK leader Starmer condemns attack on refugee hotel amid spread of far-right violence - ExBulletin

 Stephen Parkinson, the director of public prosecutions for England and Wales, said he had deployed extra lawyers over the weekend and would work around the clock over the next few days to ensure justice was served.
 He said he had instructed prosecutors to make a decision on charges immediately if they had key evidence.

-“We are determined to act quickly and vigorously to ensure that the courts have the full power to make a decision that reflects what happened,” he said.
+“We are determined to act quickly and vigorously to ensure that the court has the maximum authority to make a decision that reflects what happened,” he said.

 Many of the protests last week were organized online by far-right groups, who rallied support with slogans like “Enough is Enough,” “Save Our Children” and “Stop the Boats.”